 These are often served as appetizers, like dolmas or dolmades, and can include ingredients like rice, nuts, minced meat, lemon juice, olives, dried fruits, tomatoes, mint as well as many other herbs and spices.
 Pickled leaves can also be utilized for most any type of hummus or pate-type food.

 While some cultures simply steam or blanch wild grape leaves for use as dolma-type wrap, we have found they can be somewhat tough to chew when prepared in this manner.
-Fermented raw leaves have a tender and delicious pickled flavor and are much better in our opinion, have a much better taste and texture.
+Fermented raw leaves have a tender and delicious pickled flavor and, in our opinion, have a much better taste and texture.